cancervariants/fusion-representation/docs/source/information_model.rst

    * - Field
      - Limits
      - Description
-   * - Transcript sequence identifier
+   * - Exon number
      - 1..1
-     - A registered identifier for the reference transcript sequence, e.g. ``NM_005157.6`` as a MANE Select transcript identifier for the ABL1 gene.
+     - The exon number from the 5-prime end of the transcript
-   * - 5' exon boundary
+   * - Exon offset
-     - 0..1
+     - 1..1
-     - A :ref:`boundary` representing the 5-prime end of the transcript segment
+     - A value representing the offset from the exon boundary, with positive values offset towards the 5-prime end of the transcript and negative values offset towards the 3-prime end of the transcript.
+Offsets can reference sequence in the intronic space.
-   * - 3' exon boundary
+   * - Genomic location
      - 1..1
-     - A :ref:`boundary` representing the 3-prime end of the transcript segment
+     - A :ref:`genomic-location` aligned to the transcript segment boundary.